w3c/secure-payment-confirmation/bbk-requirements.md

 ## Definitions

 * <dfn id="bbk-binding">BBK binding</dfn>: a unique triplet consisting of a specific passkey, a specific [installed browser program](#installed-browser-program), and a specific device.
 * <dfn id="installed-browser-program">Installed browser program</dfn>: a specific installation of a web browser on a device.
-Note that a browser embedded in another application (e.g. WebView)  is considered a part of the embedding application and thus a distinct installed browser program.
+Note that a browser embedded in another application (e.g., WebView)  is considered a part of the embedding application and thus a distinct installed browser program.
 ## Requirements

 ***Notes:***